-- (f) When financial exploitation is suspected and to the extent permitted by federal law, financial institutions and their employees or other business entities required by federal law or regulation to file suspicious activity reports and currency transaction reports shall also be permitted to disclose suspicious activity reports or currency transaction reports to the prosecuting attorney of any county in which the transactions underlying the suspicious activity reports or currency transaction reports occurred. - (g) Any person or entity that in good faith reports a suspected case of financial exploitation pursuant to this section is immune from civil liability founded upon making that report. - (h) For the purposes of this section: - (1) "Incapacitated adult" means a person as defined by section twenty-nine of this article; - (2) "Elderly person" means a person who is 65 years or older; - (3) "Financial exploitation" or "financially exploit" means the intentional misappropriation or misuse of funds or assets of an elderly person, protected person or incapacitated adult, but shall not apply to a transaction or disposition of funds or assets where the accused made a good-faith effort to assist the elderly person, protected person or incapacitated adult with the management of his or her money or other things of value; and - (4) "Protected person" means any person who is defined as a "protected person" in section four, article one, chapter forty-four-a of this code §44A-1-4 and who is subject to the protections of chapter forty-four-a or forty-four-c of this code §44A-1-1 et seq. or §44C-1-1 et seq. - (i) Notwithstanding any provision of this code to the contrary, acting as guardian, conservator, trustee or attorney for or holding power of attorney for an elderly person, protected person or incapacitated adult shall not, standing alone, constitute a defense to a violation of subsection (a) of this section.

-(j) Any persor who willfully violate es a material term of an order entered pursuant t to §55 - 7J-5 §55-7J-1 et seg. of this code is guilty / of a misdemean or and, upor n conviction thereof , shall:
+- (f) When financial exploitation is suspected and to the extent permitted by federal law, financial institutions and their employees or other business entities required by federal law or regulation to file suspicious activity reports and currency transaction reports shall also be permitted to disclose suspicious activity reports or currency transaction reports to the prosecuting attorney of any county in which the transactions underlying the suspicious activity reports or currency transaction reports occurred. - (g) Any person or entity that in good faith reports a suspected case of financial exploitation pursuant to this section is immune from civil liability founded upon making that report. - (h) For the purposes of this section: - (1) "Incapacitated adult" means a person as defined by §61-2-29 of this code; - (2) "Elderly person" means a person who is 65 years or older; - (3) "Financial exploitation" or "financially exploit" means the intentional misappropriation or misuse of funds or assets of an elderly person, protected person, or incapacitated adult, but shall not apply to a transaction or disposition of funds or assets where the accused made a goodfaith effort to assist the elderly person, protected person, or incapacitated adult with the management of his or her money or other things of value; and - (4) "Protected person" means any person who is defined as a "protected person" in §44A-1-4 of this code and who is subject to the protections of §44A-1-1 et seq. or § 44C-1-1 et seq. of this code. - (i) Notwithstanding any provision of this code to the contrary, acting as guardian, conservator, trustee, or attorney for, or holding power of attorney for, an elderly person, protected person, or incapacitated adult shall not, standing alone, constitute a defense to a violation of subsection (a) of this section. - (j) Any person who willfully violates a material term of an order entered pursuant to §55-7J-1 et seq. of this code is guilty of a misdemeanor and, upon conviction, shall: